 If you need to miss a rehearsal, you must inform your section leader ahead of time.
 Section leaders will report enrolled student absences to the music director, who will determine if they will be recorded as excused or unexcused.

 You are required to arrive on stage by 7:15 pm to get set up, do your main tuning, check that you have your parts, and check in with your section leader.
-If you are missing any parts, it is your responsibility to check the bins in the stage right wings.
+If you are missing any parts, it is your responsibility to check the bins.
 If you still have questions, you should speak to the librarian, Sharon Jones (cello section).
 Sharon will not be available to assist you with parts issues after 7:25 pm.

 At 7:25 pm, tuning will be led by our concertmaster.
 We will take three A’s: one for winds, one for brass, and the last for strings.
 Please be silent during tuning.